humanmade/altis-dev-tools/docs/testing-with-codeception.md

 #### WordPress unit tests

-In short: *Testing single classes or functions in as much isolation as possible*, eg: testing one class or one function that requires WordPress-defined functions or classes, with a unit testing approach.
+In short: *Testing single classes or functions in as much isolation as possible*, e.g.: testing one class or one function that requires WordPress-defined functions or classes, with a unit testing approach.

-This type is written also in PHPUnit format, extending the `\Codeception\Test\Test` class. eg:
+This type is written also in PHPUnit format, extending the `\Codeception\Test\Test` class. e.g.:

 ```php
 <?php